-Recently I was at an autism training day and the presenter asked, ‘Have you heard of heavy work?’
-There were about 200 people in the audience and most of them put their hand up.
-The presenter then asked, ‘Does anyone know what heavy work is, could you show me?’
+Many years ago, I was at a training day considering sensory processing and autism.
+The presenter asked the audience, ‘Have you heard of heavy work?’
+Of the 200 people sitting in the room, most of them put their hand up.
+The presenter continued and asked, ‘Does anyone know what it is?
+Could you show me an example?’
 After this question, not one hand went into the air.
-When the presenter started to demonstrate some squashes and compressions the audience appeared quite amazed.
+The room fell silent.
+The presenter began to answer his own question started to demonstrate some squashes and compressions.
+The audience was amazed.
 It was as if they had never seen heavy work in action before.

 As an occupational therapist this surprised me.
-Whilst most of the attendees in the audience said they had heard of the term heavy work, many of them didn’t seem to know what it really was.
-The term ‘heavy work,’ is frequently mentioned in books and advice for children with sensory processing difficulties and/or autism.
-It is commonly recommended to help support their sensory issues, yet, to those in the audience, what it actually was seemed to be a mystery.
+Whilst most of the attendees in the audience said they had heard of the term, many of them didn’t seem to know what it really was.
+The term is frequently mentioned in books and advice for children with sensory processing difficulties and/or autism.
+It is commonly recommended to help support their sensory issues.
+Yet, to those in the audience, what term actually meant seemed to be a mystery.
 In this post, I hope is to solve the mystery of heavy work.

 Heavy work = Proprioception

 When occupational therapists use the term heavy work they are usually referring to any activity that activates our proprioceptors.
 Our proprioceptors are parts of our joints and muscles that receive feedback when we move.
 They tell us the position our limbs are in.
 They let us know how much or how little force we are using.
 We discuss proprioception in much more depth in our post ‘What is Proprioception?’
 If you haven’t read this post, or aren’t familiar with the term proprioception, we recommend you read it first before you continue.